-BOC Meeting Date 10/07/2020

-Requesting Agency

-Commission Districts Affected

-Community Development

-All Districts

-Requested Action (Identify appropriate Action or Motion, purpose, cost, timeframe, etc.)
+Fulton County Board of Commissioners Agenda Item Summary # 20-0478 BOC Meeting Date 7/8/2020 Requesting Agency Commission Districts Affected Community Development All Districts Requested Action (Identify appropriate Action or Motion, purpose, cost, timeframe, etc.)

-Request approval of a Resolution to amend the 2020-2024 proposed Consolidated Plan and the 2020 Annual Action Plan to seek certain waivers from the U.S. Department of Housing and Urban Development and to secure federal funds supporting projects and services needed by its low- and moderate-income citizens for activities.
-The 2020 allocations are as follows: Community Development Block Grant (CDBG) is \$1,867,525, Emergency Solution Grants (ESG) is \$166,641, and HOME Investment Partnership Program (HOME) is \$877,448.
+Request approval of 2020-2024 proposed Consolidated Plan and the 2020 Action Plan to secure federal funds supporting projects and services needed by its low- and moderate-income citizens for activities.
+The 2020 allocation is Community Development Block Grant (CDBG) \$1,867,525, Emergency Solution Grants (ESG) \$166,641, and HOME Investment Partnership Program (HOME) \$877,448.
 The ESG and HOME grants require an annual match of 100% and 25%, respectively.
+The Chairman of the Fulton County Board of Commissioners is authorized to disburse all CDBG, ESG, and HOME funds for the purposes of implementing said programs and to execute all intergovernmental agreements, contracts and related documents, as necessary and consistent with these programs.

-Requirement for Board Action (Cite specific Board policy, statute or code requirement)
+Requirement for Board Action (Cite specific Board policy, statute or code requirement) The grants will support projects and services needed by Fulton County's low and moderate-income citizens, according to 24 CFR 91.